smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/applying.md

 - Output = 0012345.67

-To remove the leading zeros, change the value of Suppress Leading Zeros to a \'1\':
+To remove the leading zeros, change the value of Suppress Leading Zeros to a '1':

 - Output = 12345.67

-The value above would appear if there were no Grouping Separator code, or if the Grouping Separator code were set to \'B\' (a special value used to mean \"none\").
+The value above would appear if there were no Grouping Separator code, or if the Grouping Separator code were set to 'B' (a special value used to mean "none").
 To insert grouping separators of the whole numbers, set the Grouping Separator to a value such as the default value of a comma (,).
 Using a comma as the grouping separator would change the output to appear as: